guyi49/just-for-interest/ietls/talking/物/day2.md

     - there is an advertisement attracting me by its content and it's a baby washing her mom's feet.

-#### 别人讲述的故事
+#### talk about a story that someone told you

 Describe a story someone told you and you remember.
 What the story was about, who told you this story, why you remember it, and how you feel about it.

 It tells a story about how Harry destroys V's Horcrux and eventually defeats him.

 1. It tells a story about how a woman lives strong even though she is disabled.
-2. When I was in high school,I participated in a reading seminar on the disabled.The host sharded the story with us.
+2. When I was in college,I participated in a reading seminar on the disabled.The host sharded the story with us.
-3. In terms of one plot that made me touched.It should be the one when her family asked her to give up the relationship of a man who is the same disability as her.But she firmly choose him and will bear the consequence of living with him.
+3. In terms of one plot that made me touched.It should be the one when her family asked her to give up the relationship of a man who is the same disability as her.But she firmly choose to marry him and will bear the consequence of living with him.

+When I was in college,I participated in a reading seminar on the disabled.The host sharded the story with us.
+It tells a story about how a woman lives strong even though she is disabled.Like most people,after finishing college. she joined to work,which was specially set up for disabled.
+In terms of one plot that made me touched.It should be the one when her family will be willing to support her if she doesn't want to work.However,she regards herself as a normal person.Fortunately,she can makes money through online work.
+Another inspiring part happens when her family asked her to give up the relationship of a man who is the same disability as her.But she firmly choose to marry him.
+No matter what happens,we are supposed to treat ourselves correctly and firmly choose what we love.